An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 First-Class Functions

-Functions are first-class citizens in Python.
-This means that functions can be assigned to variables, passed as arguments to other functions, and returned as values by other functions.
-This property allows the creation of higher-level functions and makes functional programming techniques more natural and expressive.
+In Python, functions are first-class citizens, meaning they can be assigned to variables, passed as arguments, and returned by other functions.
+This property facilitates higher-order functions and supports functional programming patterns.

 def square(x):